EvgenyShcherbakov/PicnicPallets_PostgreSQL/README.md

 WarehouseOps is a simulation project designed to manage and optimize warehouse operations.
 It simulates various processes such as truck arrivals, pallet movements, and daily sales to help understand and improve warehouse efficiency.

+Workflow

+The basic model workflow represents a simplified reality of warehouse operations:

+•	Loading and Selling: Units are loaded onto pallets and sold from designated Floor locations for each product.
+Empty pallets are stored in the Storage location.

+•	Replenishment: Trucks arrive to replenish stock.
+Pallets are taken from storage, filled with products, and left at the Loading dock location.

+•	Database Query: The algorithm queries the database to check if the product's specific location can accept another pallet (each location can hold up to 2 pallets).
+If there is no space on the Floor, the pallet is sent to the Buffer location.
+The Loading dock must be cleared if possible.

+•	Sales Simulation: During the day, sales are simulated by reducing the quantities on pallets at the Floor location with random variations.
+When a pallet becomes empty, it is sent to Storage, making space available on the Floor.

+•	End of Day Checks: At the end of the day, the algorithm checks if fully loaded pallets in the Buffer can be moved to empty spots on the Floor.
+If any pallets were left in the Loading dock because they couldn't be moved in the morning, they are moved now.

+•	Daily Cycle: The day ends, and the next day starts with the arrival of a truck with new products.

+Simulation Parameters

+The simulation parameters, found in the warehouse_settings dictionary, allow for different scenarios under various constraints, including:

+•	Daily product delivery amounts (matching, higher than, or lower than the sale speed).

+Investigation Goal

+The goal is to determine under which parameters a bottleneck appears in the warehouse operations.

 Features

 •	Database Integration: Connects to a PostgreSQL database to manage warehouse data.